BHP Billiton Master's Scholarship in the UWA Business School * [F23608]

 The statutory entity, the Faculty of Business, is known as the UWA Business School.

-BHP Billiton donates a sum of money annually to provide up to two scholarships each valued at $50,000 to encourage students who have demonstrated academic excellence and an interest in economic, business or management issues relevant to the resources sector to undertake the Master of Business Administration (MBA) degree course or other master's by coursework in the UWA Business School at The University of Western Australia (the University).
+BHP Billiton donates a sum of money annually to provide one scholarship valued at $40,000 to encourage students who have demonstrated academic excellence and an interest in economic, business or management issues relevant to the resources sector to undertake the Master of Business Administration (MBA) degree course or other master's by coursework in the UWA Business School at The University of Western Australia (the University).
 The scholarship is awarded in accordance with the following conditions.

 1. The scholarship is called the BHP Billiton Master's Scholarship in the UWA Business School.